-Strictly in accordance with its guidelines and mandated procedures, S&P Dow Jones Indices LLC ("S&P DJI" or the "Index Provider") compiles, maintains and calculates the Underlying Index, which is designed to track the performance of approximately 120 stocks in the S&P SmallCap 600[®]
+Strictly in accordance with its guidelines and mandated procedures, S&P Dow Jones Indices LLC ("S&P DJI" or the "Index Provider") compiles, maintains and calculates the Underlying Index, which consists of all of the components of the S&P SmallCap 600[®] Index (the "Parent Index"), a broad-based index of approximately 600 securities that measures the small-cap segment of the U.S. equity market.
+Such components include common stock of companies listed on certain U.S. exchanges, and also may include equity interests in real estate investment trusts ("REITs").